 Check BIOS Settings

-If you are installing graphics card for the first time and then you may to disable the onboard video and set the primary graphics or video to PEG (PCI-Express Graphics).
+If you are installing a graphics card for the first time and then you may want to disable the onboard video and set the primary graphics or video to PEG (PCI-Express Graphics).
 Different BIOS have different names here but the process is the same for disabling onboard graphics and set primary graphics to the graphics card.

 Check Power Supply / PSU

 This is the most important factor to keep in mind when you face a graphics card not detected a problem.
-If your PSU is under-powered for your new graphics card then it will not be able to provide sufficient power to the graphics card and thus your graphics card may not be detected by your PC or in windows.
+If your PSU is underpowered for your new graphics card then it will not be able to provide sufficient power to the graphics card and thus your graphics card may not be detected by your PC or in windows.
 Also if your graphics card requires 6-pin or 8-pin PCI-E power connectors then make sure to connect them with your PSU so as to provide sufficient power to your graphics card for its working.
-You can check out the list of best budget PSUs for graphics card from the link given below.
+You can check out the list of best budget PSUs for graphics cards from the link given below.

 Must Read: Best Budget Power Supply for Graphics Cards

 If you are upgrading from integrated graphics / onboard graphics to a dedicated graphics card then first uninstall your onboard graphics card drivers before installing the graphics card in your PC, otherwise, your graphics card may not be properly detected by the Windows operating system.
 After removing the video drivers for onboard graphics, you can install the video drivers for your dedicated graphics card.